learn-co-curriculum/react-hooks-redux-combine-reducers/README.md

 Now if we examine the `authorsReducer()`, notice that this reducer only concerns itself with its own slice of the state.
 This makes sense.
 Remember that ultimately the array that the `authorsReducer()` returns will be the value to the key of authors.
-Similarly the `authorsReducer()` only receives as it's state argument the value of state.authors, in other words the authors array.
+Similarly the `authorsReducer()` only receives as its state argument the value of state.authors, in other words the authors array.

 So examining the `authorsReducer()`, we see that we no longer retrieve the